 Managing options

-Event Endpoint Management 11.6.3 icon In Event Endpoint Management 11.6.3 and later, you can control visibility to options by assigning specific user groups to have access to selected options only.
-When Event Endpoint Management is connected to your external identity provider, it provides an automatically populated list of groups that will be discoverable when you add options to user groups.
-When you create an option, you can decide which user groups will be able to access and use the option in the catalog after you have published it.
+You can control visibility to options by assigning specific user groups to have access to selected options only.
+When Event Endpoint Management is connected to your external identity provider, it provides an automatically populated list of groups that are discoverable when you add options to user groups.
+When you create an option, you can decide which user groups are able to access and use the option in the catalog after you publish it.
 You can assign user groups when you create an option or through the User groups page.

 Note: Options that do not have any user groups are considered public and are visible to all users with the viewer role.